What do people think of May's plan for vote on delaying Brexit?

 “While an extension is not an end in itself, it may become a necessity to achieve an orderly exit.”

 “Any extension to Article 50 must not be a bridge to nowhere.
-Clarity is required on what a ‘short limited extension’ means in practice,” adding that the plans were still “welcome news”.
+Clarity is required on what a ‘short limited extension’ means in practice,” the corporation said, adding that the plans were still welcome news.

-Reporting by Alistair Smout, Kylie MacLellan, Elizabeth Piper, William James and Andrew MacAskill in London, Catarina Demony in Lisbon, Tom Miles in Geneva, Padraic Halpin in Dublin and Thomas Seythal in Berlin; compiled by Alistair Smout; editing by Kate Holton/Guy Faulconbridge
+Reporting by Alistair Smout, Kylie MacLellan, Elizabeth Piper, William James and Andrew MacAskill in London, Catarina Demony in Lisbon, Tom Miles in Geneva, Padraic Halpin in Dublin, Tom Sims in Frankfurt and Thomas Seythal in Berlin; compiled by Alistair Smout; editing by Kate Holton/Guy Faulconbridge